Whether you're embarking on a new-build or painstakingly restoring a listed building, here is our choice of the craftsmen with excellent foundations.

 Stevensons of Norwich

-From a bespoke decorative plaster ceiling for a ballroom to handmade cornices and ceiling roses, Stevensons of Norwich is considered an expert in creating, installing and restoring all kinds of plasterwork.
-The firm is currently restoring the original Georgian and neo-Classical architectural features of the Theatre Royal Drury Lane, London W1.
+With work ranging from a bespoke decorative plaster ceiling for a ballroom to handmade cornices and ceiling roses, Stevensons of Norwich is considered an expert in creating, installing and restoring all kinds of plasterwork.
+The firm, which marks its 40th anniversary this year, recently restored the original Georgian and neo-Classical architectural features of the Theatre Royal Drury Lane, W1.

 01603 400824; www.stevensons-of-norwich.co.uk